mbrandonw/mbrandonw.github.io/_posts/2017-06-29-composable-html-views-in-swift.md

 We have now seen that by embracing views as simple, pure functions from data to nodes we are able to discover 3 different forms of composition: `map`, `contramap` and monoid append.
 These operations are either completely hidden or obfuscated from you in the templating language world.
 For example, the only way to do a `map` on a view is to create a whole new template file to enclose the existing view.
 And amazingly, these 3 simple compositions subsume all possible ways of combining views in templating languages, such as partials, layouts, `yield` blocks, collections, nested layouts, etc...!

 Believe it or not, there is still at least one more type of composition that can be done on views.
 It’s called `flatMap` and it’s useful for when you need to combine two views in a more complicated way than stacking them.
 We’ll save that for a future article.
-Until then, checkout this <a href="/assets/html-dsl/html-dsl-pt3.playground.zip">playground</a> of all the work we have done.
+Until then, checkout this [playground](/assets/html-dsl/html-dsl-pt3.playground.zip) of all the work we have done.

 ## Exercises